chenaciousD/website/content/projects/GenAIPerpsective/index.md

 # Anyone can create

-`GenAI dramatically reduces the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there as well.
+`GenAI dramatically reduces the barriers to creativity.` I'm not referring to the creative professional fields like design and art, although it will undoubtedly have a substantial impact there too.
 What I mean is creativity in its broadest sense — the act of envisioning and bringing an idea to life, your own idea, independently.

 # Curiosity is all you need